loophp/collection/docs/pages/api.rst

 This operation requires a reference to a parameter that will contain the amount of items in the collection.

+The difference with the `count` operation is that the `count` operation will return the amount of items in the collection and the `countIn` operation will yield over the collection itself while updating the counter variable.

 Interface: `CountInAble`_

 Signature: ``Collection::countIn(int &$counter): Collection;``